RadostinDanailov/aws-serverless-api/README.md

         "headers": {"Content-Type": "application/json"},
         "body": json.dumps(body)
     }
-### Security & IAM
+### Security & IAM:

-Lambda runs with a dedicated IAM role
+- Lambda runs with a dedicated IAM role

-Only DynamoDB table access is permitted
+- Only DynamoDB table access is permitted

-API Gateway is explicitly allowed to invoke Lambda
+- API Gateway is explicitly allowed to invoke Lambda

-No hard‑coded credentials
+- No hard‑coded credentials

-Infrastructure is fully reproducible and version‑controlled
+- Infrastructure is fully reproducible and version‑controlled